 The Hay Time project initially ran from 2006 to 2011, but we secured further funding to carry on the work until October 2014.
 Now the project is continuing thanks to generous supporters who have donated to the Hay Time Appeal.

-We have produced a series of five walk guides incorporating some of the most exceptional meadows in the Dales, with options to suit all ages and abilities - you can download them here:
+We have produced a series of five walk guides incorporating some of the most exceptional meadows in the Yorkshire Dales and Forest of Bowland, with options to suit all ages and abilities - you can download them here:

 Hay Time publications and other items to buy from our shop:

 - Packet of sustainably sourced wildflower seed

 - 'Hay Time in the Yorkshire Dales' book